 Learn how to apply for and manage your Erosion & Sediment Control Permit.
 ESC Supervisors can access the online supervisor portal.

-When Do You Need an Erosion & Sediment Control Permit?
+When you need an Erosion & Sediment Control Permit

-You must have an Erosion & Sediment Control (ESC) Permit for all construction projects that have a disturbed area equal to or greater than 2,000 square metres.
+You may require an Erosion & Sediment Control (ESC) Permit for construction projects that have a developable area greater than 4,000 square metres.

 The ESC Permit process establishes a framework to ensure that mandatory standards are applied to construction site ESC planning and management, which is conducive to the proposed construction, scheduling and specific site conditions, such as: